jasawa/Bamazon/README.md

 If the customer desires to buy a self-driving car, the id number, 5575, will be typed.
 The customer will then be prompted to type the number of items they want to purchase.
 In this case 2.
 * Note that there are 5 self-driving cars available for purchase at this time.

+After the purchase is processed, the database is updated to reflect that the inventory of cars is depleted by 2, and now there are only 3 cars in stock.
+The customer is prompted to buy more items.

 ![Alt text](/images/terminal2.png?raw=true "Optional Title")